 Earth Strata Geotechnical Services should be notified at the appropriate times to provide observation and testing services during Clearing and Grubbing operations.
 Any buried structures or unanticipated conditions should be brought to our immediate attention.

 Excavation Characteristics

 Based on the results of our exploration and experience with similar projects in similar settings, the near surface earth materials, will be readily excavated with conventional earth moving equipment.
-Excavation difficulty is a function of the degree of weathering and amount of fracturing within the bedrock.
-Bedrock generally becomes harder and more difficult to excavate with increasing depth.

 Groundwater